 As a state recreation site, this unit is intended to be intensively managed to provide for a variety of recreational opportunities.

-Bicycle Trails
+32 Bicycle Trails

-This site is intended to be managed to enhance singletrack biking opportunities.
-In 1996, DPOR entered into an MOU with the Homer Cycling Club to "develop and maintain multipurpose recreation trails" in this unit.
+33 This site is intended to be managed to enhance singletrack biking opportunities.
+In 1996, 34 purpose recreation trails" in this unit.
 This MOU should be maintained.